 Be sure not to aim for faces!

-Capture the flag is a neighborhood favorite.
+Capture the flag is a neighborhood favorite for summer activities.
 Kids can spend hours running around in search of the other team’s flag.
 This summer activity is so much fun, but the game usually ends when the sun goes down due to the flag being near to impossible to find in the dark.
 So instead, grab some of the jumbo glowsticks to use as flags and watch the fun escalate well into the night.

 Give each child a flashlight as well for an extra level of safety and to give the game an extra level of depth.
 It will be much harder to hide, so kids will need to stay on their toes!